FISH CALL CHARTERS

 American red snapper caught 20 miles offshore, 2020

 We focus alot of our Summer fishing on sharks and tarpon.
 With the warm water, sharks are everywhere, and they can be tons of fun on light tackle.
 We probably catch more bonnethead sharks than any other shark species.
 They provide an awesome target bacause there are lots of them around, they are easy to target, and they pull like crazy!
 These guys show up in May and average about 15 pounds but will get much bigger.
 We usually fish for the bonnetheads in same flats that we find redfish, and around the jetties and in the harbor as well.
 When one grabs your bait, hold on!!
 I have several clients like to fish for nothing but the bonnets!
 They are so easy to find that I offer a 2 or 3 hour trip for bonnetheads.
-The I.G.F.A All-Tackle World Record is currently 26 pounds, and we catch them real close and sometimes bigger than that every year.
+The I.G.F.A All-Tackle World Record is over 26 pounds, and we catch them real close and sometimes bigger than that every year.
 As of 2010, we still hold 4 line-class I.G.F.A World Records for bonnethead sharks.
 Inluding a 23.8 pounder that my then 5 year-old daughter Greta caught in 2006.
 She holds the Women's 16-lb line class and Female Smallfry world Records for that shark.
 Calvin Masaoka currently holds the Men's 2-lb Line-Class World Record with a 19 pound bonnethead, wow!! - world record pictures on the Hall of Fame page.
 Let me know if you want to target a WORLD RECORD bonnethead shark.
 Blacktip, spinner, sharpnose, and sandbar sharks can be lots of fun as well.
 These sharks are very fast and sometimes jump several feet out of the water.
 They are usually caught while targeting bull reds or tarpon around the sandbars, beaches, and jetties.
 The "mullet run" in September is usually the peak for these sharks.
 Sometimes we'll target the bigger blacktips and sandbars behind shrimp trawlers.
 In the early Summer, there are tons of small 12-20 inch "toy sharks" around.
 These can be annoying to adults but great for the youngest anglers.
 We target all types and sizes of shark including hammerhead, nurse, and lemon sharks.
 We have also caught the less abundent, but huge tiger and bull sharks.
-In June 2010, we had a 12-14 foot tiger shark eat a 35 pound amberjack my angler was fighting.
+In June 2010, we had a 14 foot tiger shark eat a 35 pound amberjack my angler was fighting.
 We actually had the huge shark hooked up for several minutes before the leader parted.
 It was an amazing scene right out of National Geographic, pics at bottom of page.

 The docile nurse shark, Cape Romain National Wildlife Refuge